Business Storytelling – From Brand to Pitch Part I

 Business Storytelling –

-When done correctly – can effectively support a brand by connecting with readers, listers, or viewers.
+when done correctly, can effectively support a brand by connecting with readers, listeners, or viewers.
 And these stories should then become part of your elevator pitch, with different stories for different audiences.

 We’re going to address small business retail – on and off premise storytelling – from your brand to your pitch.